Skip to main content

 On first run, copy the admin password from the startup output.

 To restart after a code change: Ctrl-C, then cargo run -p homecore again.
-Changed crates only — only they recompile.
+Only changed crates recompile.

 Terminal 2 — virtual device (optional)